MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/11-OrgData-Retrieving-Emails-Events.md

     - The `entity-types` attribute is used to specify the type of data to search for.
 In this case, the value is `message`.
     - The `queryString` attribute is used to specify the search term.
     - The `dataChange` event fires when the search results change.
 The emails component's `dataChange()` function is called, the results are passed to it, and a property named `data` is updated in the component.
     - An empty template is defined for the component.
 This type of template is normally used to define how the search results will be rendered.
-However, in this scenario we're telling the component not to render any data.
-Instead, we'll render the data ourselves using standard data binding (Angular in this case but you could use any library/framework you want).
+However, in this scenario we're telling the component not to render any message data.
+Instead, we'll render the data ourselves using standard data binding (Angular is used in this case, but you can use any library/framework you want).

 1. Look below the *mgt-search-results* component in *emails.component.html* to find the data bindings used to render the email messages.
 This example iterates through the `data` property and writes out the email subject, body preview, and a link to view the full email message.